movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 Get in touch on 07936348233 or ivana@movementkitchen.co.uk to find out about the next start date and place and book your spot.

-Upon the completion of the course you will have an option to join a 6-week continuation, if you want to go further.
-These are weekly movement classes/workshops playing with and building onto the motor skills from the basic course.
-The price is £120 for the full 6 weeks.
-We will focus on improving your strength-to-weight ratio – especially through re-introducing developmental movements such as crawling and hanging to support you in building robust functional strength.